The 5 Best Beginner Kayaks - 2020 Reviews

 Recreational kayaks are perfect for floating down the river or paddling around the lake for fun now and then.
 It’s an excellent beginner kayak since it is typically wider and thus more stable.
 These kayaks are often the cheapest ones on the market and are readily available at any hunting store or even a Walmart.

 There is a trade-off for that stability, however.
 Because of the shape required for stability, it doesn’t cut through water or wind as well.
-It also causes more drag, making it harder for you to go far or fast.
+It also causes more drag, making it harder for you to go far or fast, all this makes them the best beginner kayaks overall

 A touring kayak can be considered a “step-up” from a recreational kayak–it goes far and fast.
 Its long, narrow shape will also cut through the winds and currents.
 The length also helps it to keep going straight.